dharmax/semantika/README.md

  ## Status
  This library was already used in several projects, and it is in the process of revising as a standalone npm package.

  ## Features
  1. Multi-model: Semantic Graph (entity and predicates model,AKA nodes and *semantic* edges and document/table model co-exist simultaneously with the goodies of both.
  1. It connects with your classes and business logic extremely easily.
  1. Database agnostic; provided with a MongoDB adapter and adding an adapter is trivial.
+You can even implement and use a mixture of a specialized tuple storage for the predicates with another storage for the entities.
  1. Powerful entity field templates with joi validation.
  1. Pagination support in traversal
- 1. All the normal per-collection/table methods are still avai
+ 1. All the normal per-collection/table/methods are still available

  ## Terminology
  * **Entity** a node in the graph that may contain data in the form of fields and may connect to other